Descanonge/tomate/docs/source/scanning.rst

 abbrievated CS.
 Each CoordScan has a parent :class:`Coord<coordinates.coord.Coord>` object.
 The CS is dynamically subclassed from the parent Coord class at runtime.
-So then user can use any subclass of coordinate he defined and the corresponding CoordScan will have access to its methods and attributes.
+So the user can use any subclass of coordinate he defined and the corresponding CoordScan will have access to its methods and attributes.